-To minimize the spread of COVID-19, staff are working remotely.
-Gender Surgery Program applications and urgent questions only should be emailed to firstname.lastname@example.org.
+Note: to minimize the spread of COVID-19, Alberta Health staff may be working remotely.
+All funding applications and urgent questions only should be emailed to firstname.lastname@example.org.

 Upon arrival in Montreal, patients will stay 24 to 48 hrs at the clinic’s partner hotel before admission to GRS Montréal, the morning of the surgery.
 This accommodation is provided by the clinic.

 A 2-week confinement may be mandatory under public health recommendations if patients are suspected to have COVID-19 symptoms.
 The patient is required to pay for the extra costs of the isolation period before or after surgery.

 Otherwise, after convalescence, there is no contraindication to travel.

 Contact GRS Montréal at 514-288-2097 for questions about costs during potential isolation periods.

 Patients should contact GRS Montréal at 514-288-2097 to discuss concerns about delayed surgery due to COVID-19.
 GRS Montreal is responsible for scheduling and facility operation.

 For further details please see the GRS Montreal COVID-19 Preparedness Strategy.